emilygfagan/active-directory/README.md

 - Demonstrate readiness for roles in IT support, help desk, or systems administration
 - Serve as a strong portfolio project for job interviews and internships

----

-## Next Steps

-- Add Print Server Role and integrate printers with GPO deployment
-- Implement logon scripts and startup policies
-- Create a backup and disaster recovery test plan for the domain
-- Add documentation and user guides for system administrators

----

 ## About Fagan Systems (Fictional Company)

 Fagan Systems is a mid-sized IT consulting firm with several internal departments such as IT Support, HR, Sales, and Finance.
 The Active Directory environment reflects this organizational structure and supports centralized management of users, devices, and resources across a simulated domain: `fagan.local`.

----